Raising Funds for a New Playground

-You don’t have to postpone your new playground due to lack of funds.
-PlayQuest can help you raise funds and obtain grants for your playground equipment while you’re designing and preparing for installation.
+You don’t have to postpone your new playground or expansion due to lack of funds.
+PlayQuest can help your school or community raise funds and obtain grants for your playground equipment, while you’re designing and preparing for installation.
 We have experienced, professional grant writers available to make sure submissions hit all the right information, and that deadlines are met.
-We are also always updating the lists of current and upcoming grants in Canada, and the regions of Alberta, Saskatchewan, Manitoba and Ontario, so be sure to check with us on grant opportunities.

-Raising the funds required for a park project is hard work.
+Raising funds for a new playground or new playground equipment is hard work.
 Applying for grants can make your playground fundraising dollars go further and you can reach your funding goal quicker.
-Most of the projects we do are eligible for grants.
+Many of the school and community park projects we do are eligible for grants.
 Ask us for help in completing and getting the right information put together for your grant applications and for free grant writing assistance.
 We have listed below a few of the ones available.